reimagined/hacker-news-resolve/README.md

 }
 ```

-Pass the express extension and the `initialState` function to the server config.
+Pass the express extension and `initialState` function to the server config.

 ```js
 // ./resolve.server.config.js